andepraveenofficial/redis-tutorial/00-Material/Redis.md

 - Redis is a in-memory database.
 - Redis is a temporary database.
-- Permanent database purpose we need to use Traaditional databases.
+- Permanent database purpose we need to use Traditional databases.
 - An in-memory database is a type of database that stores all its data in the main memory (RAM) of a computer, rather than on disk storage.

 ### Why Redis Fast Real Example